DJCordhose/ecmascript-2015-iojs/README.md

 ```

 And as with the object literal you can even use computed property names in your class.
 Note that you have to enable this feature
-with the `--harmony-computed-property-names` flag when running iojs:
+with the `--harmony-computed-property-names` flag when running iojs prior to version 3.0:

 ```JavaScript
 function secretKey() {